 -

-Add new user to previously created security group as a member.
+Add a new user to the previously created security group as a member.

 -